 June 2015 Stitch Fix Review

 I’m back with another Stitch Fix box!
-As always, it was fun and I couldn’t wait to try everything on.
-Let’s get right into it.
+As always, it was so much fun and I couldn’t wait to try everything on.
+Check out my thoughts on my latest new clothes & accessories!

 What is Stitch Fix?